droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 > [!lore]+ **Eliza's Fanaticism**
 > Eliza freely admits that few Vistani agree with her beliefs or loyalty to Strahd—a fact that drives her to curse the "ungrateful" and "faithless" among them.
 Although she doesn't believe Barovia is the ancestral home of the Vistani, Eliza believes it to be a new home that Strahd found for them.

 **If the players attack Eliza**, she attempts to flee into the woods.
 If allowed to do so, Eliza immediately moves to return to Castle Ravenloft, and doesn't return to Tser Pool that night.
-If the players give chase, run the chase as described in <span class="citation">Chases (<em>Dungeon Master's Guide</em>, p.
-252)</span>, using the **Wilderness Chase Complications** table as follows:
+If the players give chase, run the chase as described in **Eliza's Flight** note.

-* Use a **swarm of biting midges** (using the statistics for a **swarm of wasps**) for the **swarm of insects**
-* Use a stampede of spooked **elk** for the stampede of spooked animals
-* Use a **giant spider** for the creature indigenous to the area

-While fleeing through the woods, Eliza has half cover from any player at least 30 feet away, and three-quarters cover from any player at least 60 feet away.

 **If the players attempt to conceal their tracks from Eliza**, they can do so by traveling off-road and succeeding on a DC 18 Stealth check to Avoid Notice, followed by a DC 18 Survival check to Cover Tracks.
 Players who depart from the road in this way encounter a **[Weak Will-O'-Wisp](https://2e.aonprd.com/Monsters.aspx?ID=3240)** as described in <span class="citation">Will-o'-Wisp (p.
 33)</span>.
 ### The March of the Dead